BCDA-APS/bluesky_training/bluesky/intro2bluesky.md

   - Discoverable data repositories
 - [**apstools**](https://apstools.readthedocs.io/)
   - Various Python tools for use with Bluesky at the APS
-  - synApps Devices & APS-specific Devices (unuldator, shutter, ...)
+  - synApps Devices & APS-specific Devices (undulator, shutter, ...)
   - APS storage ring `current`
   - Information from APS Proposal and ESAF databases